Mind your own business

 The positions held by the United States and Iran are not just different—they are fundamentally irreconcilable.
 These are not negotiations where small adjustments can lead to convergence.
 Establishing even a starting point is difficult, let alone reaching a resolution.

 Entering a situation where the likelihood of success is so low does not seem like a prudent use of diplomatic capital.
-It is not just about facilitating dialogue, but bridging deep divides, which appears unlikely at this stage.
+This is not about passing notes and facilitating dialogue.
+It is about bridging divides that are simply unbridgeable.

 The 1979 revolution was primarily against American imperialism and the US backed Shah.
 Now, US has achieved ‘de-capitation’ of the Iranian regime, but the successor is someone who lost his father, wife and daughter in the attack.
 They have prepared for this scenario for over 40 years.